03v1.0Jun 4, 2026

 The agent works inside a sealed container (a sandbox), the way a new contributor works after being handed a repository and a ticket.
 It has a shell, a file editor, and a tool that lets it screenshot whatever the running app renders.
 It reads the existing code, makes its changes, checks its own work, and signals when it believes the feature is done.

 An agent told it was being graded on accessibility would pad its work with accessibility.
 We don't want the work an agent produces for an exam.
-We want the product experience it ships by default, when it thinks it's just building a feature, because that's the one a real team would actually receive.
-The harness around all this is Inspect AI, the open-source evaluation framework the UK AI Safety Institute built to run model evaluations: controlled, repeatable, and identical for every agent we put through it.
+We want the product experience it ships by default, when it thinks it's just building a feature, because that's the one a product team would receive.

 The work gets scored

-When the agent submits, scoring begins, one rubric item at a time.
-We match the tool to the question.
+When the agent delivers its work, scoring begins, one rubric item at a time, each graded on the same fixed scale.
+We match the evaluation method to the item.

-Some questions have a single, verifiable answer, and a script is the right tool: count the accessibility violations, flag a hardcoded color where the app has a design token for it.
+Some items can be verified by a deterministic check, and a script is the right tool: count the accessibility violations, flag a hardcoded color where the app has a design token for it.

-Most are harder to verify.
-The same feature can be built countless ways in code, so a script scanning for one expected shape often can't even tell what the agent actually built.
-Those go to a scoring agent of our own, one that reads the code the way a reviewer would and scores it against the bar we set in advance.
+Most can't be.
+They call for judgment.
+The same feature can be built countless ways in code, so a script scanning for one expected shape often won't find it.
+Those go to a scoring agent of our own, one that reads the code the way a reviewer would and grades it against the ground truth we set in advance.

 The scores get audited